freelawproject/juriscraper/readme.md

 What is this?
 =============
 Juriscraper is a scraper library that is used to scrape the American court system.
-It is currently able to scrape all major appellate Federal courts, and state courts are planned soon.
+It is currently able to scrape all major appellate Federal courts, and we are currently working on adding state courts.

 Juriscraper is part of a two-part system.
 The second part is the 'caller', which should be developed by the system using Juriscraper.
 The caller is responsible